• Introduction

 savings and growth chart

 4. Do Permanent Income Hypothesis and Life Cycle Hypothesis hold in theory?
-No and No. Under Clower's DDH, consumption is constantly being subject to feedback optimization, whenever budget constraint is violated.
+Under Clower's DDH, consumption is constantly being subject to feedback optimization, whenever budget constraint is violated.
 Because Hall's assumption that budget constraint is always satisfied, Permanent Income and Life Cycle Hypotheses are mathematically derived from a single optimization and without feedback.
 Furthermore, neither hypothesis can hold in data.

 6. If change of savings is a function of income growth and since growth is mostly unpredicable, saving is for most of the time in disequilibrium.
 So, Keynes General Theory and Clower's Dual Decision Hypothesis are still relevant after all these years.